MarcusE1W/absolute-beginner/content/post/pinebook-keyboard.md

 At the beginning it was said that it should be easy to remember the keyboard shortcuts and all considered, the sortcuts used here are all a bit over the place.

+There is no ready made way to solve that as many programms and desktop environments or termianls have shortcut and they are all over the place.

+That said here is a way to splitt the available shortcut keys like META, Alt and Ctrl and try to get some cnosistency.

+Principle approach

+- **Meta:** 	for Desktop environments
+- **Ctrl:** 	for Programmes
+- **Alt:**	 	for User and Extensions

+An useful expecption Alt+TAB as this is just a very well known shortcut

+META 1/2/3/4 to activate desktop/workspace
+Shift META move window to another desktop and switch to that desktop META-Space - Start programme with Runner, the LXQt app starter META-Enter - Start new Terminal

 ## Starting common apps with the keyboard.